 I have used instant messaging programs essentially since the world wide web began.
 I have used IRC, ICQ, XMPP (various clients), Pidgin (for access to various protocols), Slack, Discord, Telegram, Matrix, and many others.
 I think I have a wealth of professional (and hobby) experience with chat protocols and clients to know when one isn't all that good.
-And while I am admittedly pretty biased against all things Microsoft, in my opinion, Microsoft Teams sucks!
+And while I am admittedly pretty biased against all things Microsoft, in my professional and personal opinion, Microsoft Teams sucks!

 I say this a lot, and people ask me "what about it sucks" and I say something vague like "damn near everything".
 While that is being a little obtuse, there is a great deal about it I don't like and I'm going to try to outline each of them in this post.
 Of course some of it is just personal preference, and I will try to call out things that are just me being picky about it not working the way I want.
 So grab a comfy chair and a snack, this could take a while.